Employee Benefits in the Philippines That HR Should Know

 3. Benefits for Financial Security

-Financial stability is a significant concern for employees.
+Financial stability is a significant concern for employees and directly impacts focus, motivation, and employee productivity.
 In the Philippines, employers are increasingly offering retirement plans beyond the mandatory Social Security System (SSS) contributions.

 4. Lifestyle Benefits